 Installing PEX Tubing

-- Plan: Figure out what type of project it is, how much pipe, how many fitting you need, and anything else you may require.
+- Plan: Figure out what type of project it is, how much pipe, how many fitting you need, what the route is, and anything else you may require.
 If you are doing only a few fittings, you can make it quick by using the push-fit fittings such as Sharkbite.
 This will not be cost-effective, however, if you have more than a few fittings to install as with a small remodel or similar bigger job.
 Will you be using manifolds?
 This is an installation where everything is run from the manifold to the fixture with no fittings in between (called home runs).
 This type of installation can be great because everything can be shut off and isolated from one location, but it requires many more times the amount of pipe than when just branching off with tees such as copper or CPVC.

 - Collect all materials: It helps to draw out a diagram of how the pipe will run and where fittings will be necessary.
 Make a list of fittings taking care to not forget shut-off valves at the sinks and toilets.
 Angle stops and straight stops can come with the PEX end, so you can use the clamps or rings to make the connections.
 They also come in push-fit styles, but they are more expensive.
 Extra clamps or crimp rings are always a good idea in case any mistakes are made.
 Clamps and supports for the PEX tubing will be necessary.
 If connecting to a water heater, the PEX cannot be within 18 inches of the water heater, so an 18-inch water heater flex line can be used as the transition into the water heater.